 - If you are adding data to ArcMap to publish a map service or to ArcGIS Pro to publish a map image layer that references registered data, define a database view that contains only a subset of the data.
 Database views are stored in the database.
 You can use the Create Database View geoprocessing tool or an SQL client to define views.

 - If you are adding data to ArcMap to publish a feature service or to publish to a portal, uncheck the option to Make newly added layers visible by default before adding your data to the map.
 Next, open the Layer Properties and create a Definition Query that defines a subset of data using SQL.
-Once you have restricted the amount of data that displays in the map, make the layer visible and prepare your map for publishing.
+Once you have restricted the amount of data that displays on the map, make the layer visible and prepare your map for publishing.

 - If you are adding data to ArcGIS Pro to publish a feature layer that references registered data or to publish to a portal, uncheck the option to Make newly added layers visible by default before adding your data to the map.
 Next, create a Definition Query for the layer that defines a subset of data using SQL.
-Once you have restricted the amount of data that displays in the map, make the layer visible and prepare your map for publishing.
+Once you have restricted the amount of data that displays on the map, make the layer visible and prepare your map for publishing.

 Unless your map is set so that data is not automatically displayed when added, do not drag data directly from your database connection to the map if you have not already defined a subset of data.
 Extremely large datasets, as are normally stored in a data warehouse appliance, would take an inordinate amount of time to display on the map.